jameka23/IssueTracker/README.md

 # Issue Tracker
-Issue Tracker is an application to allow developers at decision source to log ther billable hours.
+Issue Tracker is an application to allow developers at decision source to log their billable hours.
 It is currently being developed.
 ## Usage
 Right now, it's just a simple RESTful api.
 To test it out, do the following: